easybuilders/easybuild/docs/Using_the_EasyBuild_command_line.rst

 to the default robot search path.
 For more information on using constants in EasyBuild configuration files, see :ref:`configuration_file_templates_constants`.

-.. note:: The paths specified on the configuration level with the highest order of preference `replace` any paths specified otherwise.
+.. note:: The paths specified on the configuration type with the highest order of preference `replace` any paths specified otherwise, i.e. values are not retained across configuration types.
+For more information see :ref:`configuration_types`.

 Example use case
 ++++++++++++++++